twitter/effectivescala/effectivescala.md

 	  ...
 	}

-.< is helpful since it communicates purpose and enhances brevity.
+.LP is helpful since it communicates purpose and enhances brevity.

 Don't use subclassing when an alias will do.

 	trait SocketFactory extends (SocketAddress) => Socket

-.< a <code>SocketFactory</code> <em>is</em> a function that produces a <code>Socket</code>.
+.LP a <code>SocketFactory</code> <em>is</em> a function that produces a <code>Socket</code>.
 Using a trait here makes it impossible use a function literal to provide a <code>SockeFactory</code>.
 If a trait is introduced because it allows a toplevel name, use a package object instead.

 	package com.twitter
 	package object net {